usaid-cs/yesterday-i-learned/europe.md

 - [Speibecken](http://de.wikipedia.org/wiki/Speibecken) are German Oktoberfest puke sinks.
 They are not only used during Oktoberfest.
 Speibecken conveniently translates on Google to "dining room".
 - Louis XIV (or was it XIII?) was rumoured to have taken only three baths in his life.
 - [_Wiener Schnitzel_](https://en.wikipedia.org/wiki/Wiener_Schnitzel) is a protected term for Viennese schnitzel made with veal (calves). _Vienna Schnitzel_ can be made from anything.
+- There is [a hotel, a grocery store, and a souvenir shop](https://en.wikivoyage.org/wiki/Chernobyl) in Chernobyl.